tnutzmann/OSWC-Semesteraufgabe/README.md

 Our semester assignment for the Operating Systems and Web Computing module.
 It is a minimalistic Kanban webapp.
 The saving is done in a SQLite database.
 The output is created by a CGI Python script.

+3 actions can be performed:
+- CREATE:
+    - press the button in the upper right corner
+    - type in Title, Content (description) and select a Color
+    - press create to submit
+- SHIFT:
+    - moves the todo-item to the next column
+- DELETE:
+    - removes the todo-item from the list

 [Demosystem](http://46.101.162.58/cgi/index.cgi)

 ## Install